SeanGavan/382-Lab-4/README.md

 `.global` defines a variable as an entry into the global symbol table.
 When the .c file uses `extern`, this is where
 the compiler looks to know what to do with the variable

+## Lab Report
+### Objectives
+The objectives of Lab 4 were to expand our C coding skills by combining C language with assembly language.
+This was done by first creating an etch-a-sketch program using the LCD display.
+Then, a Pong game was created to use previous knowledge gained through Assignment 6.
+## Code
+Code for the lab (lab4.c, nokia.asm, simpleLab4.c) can be found in the "Code" file.
+## Debugging
+Once the BLACK and WHITE colors had been defined in lab4.c, it took some effort to find out how to implement the change in the color itself.
+My original thought was to have two `if` statements- one after another.
+This prooved ineffective since the program would run through both; ultimately changing the color from black to white to black.
+To solve this, I had the second `if` statement changed to an `else if`- this solved the problem.
+## Testing methodology / Results
+I began by first finding out how to make the block drag, or not erase its earlier position after a movement.
+This only required removing the `clearDisplay` call on line 61 of lab4.c.
+This allowed me to make a solid line of black squares.
+Afterward, I needed to change the color of the block to white.
+This meant I had to define a color variable, what black and white meant, and the implementation for the changing of colors.
+The colors `BLACK` and `WHITE` were defined to 2 and 3 (respectively), and `color` was initialized to be equal to 2.
+A button poll was then setup with likeness to the syntax of the movement buttons, but with an `if` and `else if` statement to determine what the color needed to be changed to.
+The calls to `drawBlock` were then edited to include the `color` variable as well as the `x` and `y` terms for position.
+This new variable would be sent to `R14` by the method used by CCS.
+This meant that `R14` had to be pushed onto and popped off of the stack within the `drawBlock` subroutine.
+A `cmp` instruction was then used between `R14` and `#2` to determine if the block needed to be black (`jz`) or white (`jmp` if the `jz` was untrue).
+These separate loops `loopBlack` and `loopWhite` would either store `0xFF` or `0x00` as data for a filled (black) 8x8 square or a blank (white) 8x8 space, and then continue with the normal program.
+## Observations and Conclusions
+When the C program needs to know what an `extern` variable is, it asks the assembly file's `global` variable list.
+If a C function calls an assembly subroutine, the variables passed are stored in `R12`, `R13`, `R14`, `R15`, and the stack.
+## Documentation
+C2C Terragnoli and I collaborated on the required functionality portion of the lab.
+We explained our ideas to one another for how to define variables and how to implement the color change within the assembly file.